Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China under Grant 82102174, China Postdoctoral Science Foundation under Grant 2021TQ0243, and Tianjin Science and Technology Planning Project under Grant 20JCQNJC01250.
+This work was supported in part by the National Natural Science Foundation of China under Grant 82102174, National Key Research and Development Program of China under Grant 2022ZD0208900, China Postdoctoral Science Foundation under Grant 2021TQ0243, and Tianjin Science and Technology Planning Project under Grant 20JCQNJC01250.